DamiAladesuru/lower_saxony_fisc/README.md

 Run `firstoverview.py` for a quick data preview before proceeding to the full data loading workflow, which takes 13 hours.
 The functions of the script are similar to that of `dataload.py`; just broken down in chunks for easy following.
 Package and input requirements are also similar to that of `dataload.py`

+<> {COMMENTJB: I am not sure if you really need the spatial join for filtering fields out that are not in LS.
+As this is LS data shouldn't it only include data that is relevant?
+Or, alternatively, only a tiny fraction of the fields be affected?
+It might speed up the process considerably.
+But, of course, it probably doesn't harm to keep it just makes reproduction very time-consuming
+ }
 **Note:** Even within the first overview script, spatial join for filtering fields to within Niedersachsen boundaries takes ~3.5 hours.

 - **Packages:** `os`, `zipfile`, `geopandas`, `pandas`, `logging`, `matplotlib`